marcolardera/chatgpt-cli/README.md

 ChatGPT CLI saves all the past conversations (including context and token usage) in the `session-history` folder inside the $XDG_CONFIG_HOME discussed in a previous paragraph.
 In order to restore a session the `--restore <YYYYMMDD-hhmmss>` (or `-r`) option is available.
 For example:

-`python chatgpt.py --restore 20230728-162302` restores the session from the `$XDG_CONFIG_HOME/chatgpt-cli/session-history/chatgpt-session-20230728-162302.json` file.
+`chatgpt-cli --restore 20230728-162302` restores the session from the `$XDG_CONFIG_HOME/chatgpt-cli/session-history/chatgpt-session-20230728-162302.json` file.
 Then the chat goes on from that point.

 It is also possible to use the special value `last`:

-`python chatgpt.py --restore last`
+`chatgpt-cli --restore last`

 In this case it restores the last chat session, without specifying the timestamp.